Cultural Cold War: Music

 Many U.S. government organizations used American music to persuade audiences worldwide that the U.S. was a cradle for the growth of music.
 The CIA and, in turn the CCF, were reluctant to patronize America's musical avant-garde, which included artists such experimental musicians as Milton Babbitt and John Cage.
 The CCF took a more conservative approach, as outlined under its General Secretary, Nicolas Nabokov, and concentrated its efforts on presenting older European works that had been banned or condemned by the Communist Party.

+Darmstädter Ferienkurse ("Darmstadt Summer Course") is a regular summer event of contemporary classical music in Darmstadt, Hesse, Germany.

 The CCF provided partial funding for the Darmstadt Summer Course from 1946 to 1956.
 This was the beginning of the Darmstadt School of composers which helped pioneer the avant-garde techniques of Serialism.

 In 1952, the CCF sponsored the Festival of Twentieth-Century Masterpieces of Modern Arts in Paris.
 Over the next thirty days, the festival hosted nine separate orchestras which performed works by over 70 composers, many of whom had been dismissed by communist critics as "degenerate" and "sterile," including composers such as Dmitri Shostakovich and Claude Debussy.
 The festival opened with a performance of Stravinsky's The Rite of Spring, as performed by the Boston Symphony Orchestra.
 Thomas Braden, a senior member of the CIA said: "The Boston Symphony Orchestra won more acclaim for the U.S. in Paris than John Foster Dulles or Dwight D. Eisenhower could have brought with a hundred speeches".